 If either of these circumstances applies in your workers’ compensation lawsuit, we can help you pay your current bills while you wait for the compensation to be funded.

 Why Choose Tribeca Lawsuit Loans

-Tribeca Lawsuit Loans is committed to helping plaintiffs find justice in a cast array of civil cases and mass torts throughout the U.S. We charge just a simple, non-compounding interest rate and no application fees.
+Tribeca Lawsuit Loans is committed to helping plaintiffs find justice in a cast array of civil cases throughout the U.S. We charge just a simple, non-compounding interest rate and no application fees.
 Our application form is straightforward, and there is nothing to lose to find out what we can do for you.
 If you need a workers’ compensation lawsuit loan or another form of legal lending, please contact us, or call us at (866) 388-2288.
 We will be happy to assist you in your fight for just compensation.